Preventing Fires in the Wildland Urban Interface

 - Building structures from non-combustible material will protect them from an exterior fire.
 Replacing combustible items around the structure with non-combustible materials could limit embers from spreading fire.

 - Adding fire protection planning to the exterior of a building in a WUI zone, such as removing heavy vegetation growth close to a structure or requiring a stand-alone exterior fire system.
-A simple water misting system could save an entire structure, as a small amount of water (less than a gallon) can stop a smouldering fire.
+A simple water misting system could save an entire structure, as a small amount of water (less than a gallon) can stop a smoldering fire.

 - Avoiding the storage of combustible materials on the exterior of structures.